 A quote might say "$3,500 countertop allowance" when Taj Mahal quartzite โ extremely popular in Palm Beach โ runs $90โ$130/sq ft installed.
 If your kitchen needs 50 sq ft, you're looking at $4,500โ$6,500 for that item alone.

-A legitimate contractor structures payments tied to milestones โ not arbitrary dates.
-A legitimate payment schedule is milestone-based โ tied to completed phases of work rather than arbitrary dates.
-Typical milestones include: deposit at contract signing, payment at demolition completion, at cabinet installation, at countertop installation, and a final holdback released at your punch-list walkthrough.
-Never pay ahead of completed work.
+A legitimate payment schedule is milestone-based โ tied to completed phases of work rather than arbitrary calendar dates.
+Typical milestones include: a structured initial payment at contract signing, a draw after demolition and rough-in completion, another after cabinet installation, another after countertop installation, and a final holdback released at your punch-list walkthrough.
+The final holdback is your leverage โ don't give it up until the small punch items are actually finished.

 Quotes vary because contractors use different pricing structures, material grades, and labor rates.
 A quote that looks much lower may exclude permits, demo disposal, or use stock cabinets where another quote prices semi-custom.
 Always compare line by line, not total to total.